Martin Puryear: Artwork

-Bearing Witness in Woodrow Wilson Plaza, Ronald Reagan Building and International Trade Center, Washington, D.C.

 The artwork of Martin Puryear is a product of visibly complex craft construction and manipulation of pure material; its forms are combinations of the organic and the geometric.
 His process can be described as reductive, seeking to bring work and material close to its original state and creating rationality in each work derived from the maker and act of making.
 This is what Puryear calls "inevitability", or a "fullness of being within limits" that defines function.

 Often associated with both Minimalism and Formalist sculpture, Puryear rejects that his work is ever non-referential or objective.
 The pure and direct imagistic forms born from his use of traditional craft are allusive and poetic, as well as deeply personal.
 Visually, they encounter the history of objects and the history of their making, suggesting public and private narratives including those of the artist, race, ritual, and identity.
 His work is widely exhibited and collected both in the United States and internationally.

 For close to fifty years, Puryear has created works that transpose his distinctive abstract sculptural language to a monumental scale.
 From his earliest outdoor work at Artpark, in Lewistown, New York, in 1977 to his newly inaugurated 2023 permanent commission for Storm King Art Center, Puryear's public and site-specific sculptures originate with the artist's hand, whether through drawings or with models that the artist carves or fashions from pieces of wood.

 Lookout (2023)

 In 2023, Puryear completed Lookout, his first large-scale sculpture made of brick, at Storm King Art Center in New York's Hudson Valley.
 The artwork is a compound-curved domed shell, pierced by 90 circular apertures of various sizes.
 Visitors can walk around and into the sculpture, enjoying the views of the surrounding area.

 This project had been a structural puzzle until a meeting in 2019 between the artist and MIT professor and structural engineer John Ochsendorf unlocked a solution.
 Ochesendorf has extensively researched ancient and traditional architectural technologies, particularly masonry vaults and domes.
 Their meeting resulted in a near-instantaneous collaborative scheme that incorporated the principle of Nubian vaulting, an ancient building method with which Ochsendorf and Puryear were both familiar.
 Engineering services were provided by Silman Associates, Structural Engineers.

-At Storm King the construction was led by Lara Davis (Limaçon Design), a vaulting specialist and practicing architect.
-After refining the material selection and detailing the construction method, Davis collaborated with the Puryear Studio to build the sculpture.
-The work was completed over a period of two summers.

-Puryear considers Lookout to be the most complex sculpture he has completed to date.